 The NMWCA's Economic Research and Policy Bureau (ERPB) collects workers' compensation data and provides statistical and economic research for the public, the New Mexico Legislature, the Advisory Council on Workers' Compensation and Occupational Disease Disablement, and the WCA.
 To better inform the public and interested parties, the bureau publishes an annual report that provides a snapshot of the agency's key duties.

 View 2012-2018 New Mexico workers' compensation claims data through the Tableau interface.
 Watch the training video that explains how to use the interface, found on our YouTube channel.

-- Strains and sprains or tears continued to be the most common nature of injury reported for indemnity claims.
+- Strain or tear of muscle or tendon continued to be the most common nature of injury reported in 2018 (1,297) followed by fracture (464), contusions (420) and sprain or tear of ligaments (410) for indemnity claims.

 - In 2018, 2,949 disputed cases were filed and 3,066 disputed cases were closed, resulting in a clearance rate of 104 percent.

 - Under the Early Return-to-Work (RTW) Initiative, 1,717 stakeholders learned about RTW through outreach efforts.